tronprotocol/tronwallet-adapter/packages/adapters/okxwallet/README.md

 # `@tronweb3/tronwallet-adapter-okxwallet`

-This package provides an adapter to enable TRON DApps to connect to the [Okx Wallet extension](https://www.okx.com/download) and [Okx Wallet Wallet App](https://www.okx.com/download).
+This package provides an adapter to enable TRON DApps to connect to the [Okx Wallet extension](https://www.okx.com/download) and [Okx Wallet App](https://www.okx.com/download).

 ## Demo